jhbrown94/experimental-elm-spa-skeleton/README.md

 # Experimental Elm SPA skeleton

 This is an experimental approach to implementing an SPA in (pure) Elm.
 My principal goal was to let pages be self-contained.
+If you like it, you can copy it and use it as a baseline for your own SPA, it's pretty straightforward.

 It's a work in progress.
 If it's interesting to you, please let me know.
 If there's enthusiasm for this project, I'll do a lot more documenting and general cleanup and usability improvements.
 (E.g. I've written this README, but I haven't documented the individual files yet, and probably won't if there isn't at least some external interest.)